Skip to content

 miniapp.yaml Configuration

-Every mini-app can include a miniapp.yaml file in the root of its ZIP package.
+Each mini-app can include a miniapp.yaml file at the root of its ZIP package.
 This file controls how the platform loads and displays your mini-app.

-If no miniapp.yaml is present, default values are used.
+If miniapp.yaml is not present, default values are used.

 Full Example